 2.1.
-The report provides an update on the Local Council Tax Support Scheme (LCTSS) 2023/24, with regards to claimant caseload, expenditure and Council Tax collection performance to enable Members to make a recommendation to Council on a LCTSS for 2024/25.
+The report provides an update on the Local Council Tax Support Scheme (LCTSS) 2023/24, with regards to claimant caseload, expenditure and Council Tax collection performance to enable Council to make a determination on a LCTSS for 2024/25.